suolapeikko/FinderUtilities/README.md

 FinderUtilities is a macOS App Extension (Finder Extension), which enables you to easily launch Terminal.app to the selected directory and create empty files in Finder's folder hierarchy using right-click (or control-click).
 See chapter **How to use FinderUtilities** for more details.

 ## How to install FinderUtilities
 Just download the application from releses (or compile it from the sources), copy it to your /Applications directory and run it once to install the containing Finder extension.
 The first time you run the application, it opens up System Preferences > Extensions so that you can enable it.
-See the pic below:
+See the picture below:

 <img src="https://github.com/suolapeikko/suolapeikko.github.io/blob/master/images/finderutilities_sysprefextensions.png" width="600">